 In North India, the sidekick to those thick curries is always bread, not rice.
-Rice is often available, should you prefer it, but there’s nothing like a hot piece of freshly made bread for scooping and mopping up a saucy dish—it is how the food here’s been eaten for centuries.
-In Delhi, the most common served-on-the-side breads you’ll be dealing with are naan, roti, and chapati (see also: paratha, bedmi in bedmi-aloo, bhature in chole bhature, and kulche in chole kulche).
+Rice is often available, should you prefer it, but there’s nothing like a hot piece of freshly made flatbread for scooping and mopping up a saucy dish—it is how the food here’s been eaten for centuries.
+So, Delhi travelers, to eat like a local here, skip the rice and get to know these various wonderful Indian breads.

 Where: Any restaurant in Delhi serving North Indian food will carry most of these breads, but for illustrative purposes, ours is from Pindi (2338-7932; 16, Pandara Rd.
 Market, map), one of several good Punjabi restaurants on famed Pandara Road, just south of India Gate in central Delhi.

 When: Daily, noon-12:30am

 Order: Pictured is the hot plain naan (110 rupees) and butter naan (150 rupees), the latter an exceptionally decadent brand of bread, coated in butter.
 (Note that this is a relatively upscale restaurant, so prices are on the high side.)